 You can also consult with the major cast members by visiting their offices.
 Sometimes this is actually required, as their insight will unlock a critical topic, or they’ll know a “friend of a friend” needed to help you out.
 This, and your debriefing after the trial, represent the only time you’ll interact with any of the characters from the show.
 And while you can pick one of three stars to play as, this only applies when the camera “cuts” to you interrogating someone or speaking in trial.
 There are no cast voices, no actor participation, and little characterization.
 Abby’s text when delivering a line is exactly the same as Jonathan’s, and no one’s attitude towards you changes depending on the character you’re playing.

 It also highlights how cheap this whole production seems.
 Capstone must have paid for the rights to the show and the likenesses of the actors, but that’s obviously the end of the partnership.
 All characters are limited to a single photo, apparently captured off VHS video (complete with NTSC rainbows and speckling).
 That same frame gets cropped and flipped when needed to present them in a different location (like behind a desk at their office).
 Maybe I’m spoiled by the modern standard of film actors popping by to read lines and get digitally scanned for the contractual game tie-in, but being limited to ripping off assets from copies of the show they taped off television comes across as very lame on both sides.
-NBC could have at least sent some headshots or production photos of the actors, and fans of the show were probably not expecting Capstone to pawn off some digitized stills from last Thursday’s episode.
+Fans of the show were probably not expecting NBC and Capstone to pawn off some digitized stills from last Thursday’s episode.

 The game also smacks of what I’m starting to see as a Capstone trademark – general sloppiness throughout the final product.
 The game locked up frequently, so prepare to save often.
 It also runs in linear order without considerations for chapters, so if you get to the third case and corrupt your save, you can’t just start at the beginning of your current case.
 Your saves aren’t limited, so it’s worth planting a new save at the beginning of each case; you’ll just have to remember to do it.
 Supporting actors not from the show (and the same photo of them) get reused as different characters throughout the stories.
 There’s one piece of music (and its “slow” version for the courtroom) that plays endlessly across the entire game.